jenkinsci/delphix-plugin/README.md

 ## <a id="description"></a>Description

-This plugin is designed to automate routine and/or triggered jobs with DCT .
+This plugin is designed to automate routine and/or trigger jobs with DCT.

 ## <a id="installation"></a>Installation